chrisstef/polyplace/README.md

 #### Sell NFT

-The user can sell his NFT by specifying its price (in Matic).
+A user can sell his NFT by specifying its price (in Matic).
 If someone fulfills this offer, then the NFT and it's ownership is transferred to a new owner.

+### Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Resources